Machine Man: Volume 3

 In 1999, Marvel brought the character back in the series X-51, The Machine Man in which Machine Man experiences a programming malfunction: he would uncontrollably attack any mutant he encountered.
 He was given a drastically more robotic look and his powers were vastly changed.
 The reason for both was that he had been reconstructed by Sentinel-based nanotechnology.
 The series lasted twelve issues; in the final one, he was 'recovered' by a Celestial, as the Celestials—revealed to be the power behind the Monoliths—had become interested in Machine Man.

 Fictional character biography

-Machine Man, whose real name is Z2P45-9-X-51, was the last of a series of sentient robots created at the Broadhurst Center for the Advancement of Mechanized Research in Central City, California, by robotics expert Dr. Abel Stack for the US Army.
-However, all previous 50 experimental robots went mad as they achieved sentience and became psychotic, due to a lack of identity.
-X-51 was the only survivor, as he was treated as a son by Stack and given a human face mask as well as being exposed to one of the monoliths from 2001.
+Machine Man, whose real name is Z2P45-9-X-51, is the last of a series of sentient robots created at the Broadhurst Center for the Advancement of Mechanized Research in Central City, California, by robotics expert Abel Stack for the US Army.
+The previous 50 experimental robots went mad as they achieved sentience and became psychotic due to a lack of identity.
+X-51 was the only survivor, as he was treated as a son by Stack and given a human face mask as well as being exposed to a monolith.
 After Stack died trying to protect him, X-51 assumed the human name Aaron Stack and escaped confinement, only to be relentlessly pursued by the army.
-X-51 named himself Mister Machine in issue #9 of the 10-issue run of 2001.
 While on the run, the newly christened Machine Man initiated contact with humanity in order to better understand it.
-After being captured and later freed, Machine Man was found by psychiatrist Peter Spaulding.
-He also battled Col. Krag's troops.
-Soon after that, he first encountered Curtiss Jackson.
-Alongside the Hulk, he battled Curtiss Jackson.
-Soon after that, he was redesigned and rebuilt by Dr. Oliver Broadhurst.
-He then first encountered the Fantastic Four.
-He then met mechanic "Gears" Garvin, and then battled Baron Brimstone.
-He also battled Madame Menace.
-He then first encountered Aurora, Northstar, and Sasquatch of Alpha Flight.
-Spaulding and Garvin set up Machine Man with a human identity as Aaron Stack, insurance investigator for the Delmar Insurance Company, but he continued having adventures as a superhero on the side.